 - eating food that has been prepared or handled by someone with norovirus

 The most effective way to prevent the spread of norovirus is to:

 - wash your hands frequently with soap and water (alcohol hand gels do not kill norovirus)

 - not share cups, glasses, dishes or cutlery

 - disinfect any hard surfaces that an infected person has touched with a chlorine releasing agent, such as bleach

-If you feel you require medical advice call NHS direct on 111.
+If you require medical advice, call NHS direct on 111.